 We will never ask an author to pay for anything regarding the production, distribution, or marketing of a book.

 We accept responsibility for all editing, proofreading, design, formatting, distribution, and marketing of the title.
-While we appreciate any support the author can put in to help promote the work, we never require that the author participate in specify promotional programs.
+While we appreciate any support the author can put in to help promote the work, we never require that the author participate in specific promotional programs.
 I don't care about your "platform."
 I can about your story.

 We acquire digital, print, and audio rights to the book.
 Contract length varies from two to five years, depending on the project.